 Hypnotherapy for Sleep

 There are different types and levels of insomnia and whilst there are many medical and psychological conditions that may cause the insomnia.
-In many cases it is as a result of stress or depression.
+In many cases it is as a result of stress, worry, anxiety or depression.
 There are many natural ways to gently assist a good nights sleep and I have outlined some of them here.
 There are medications which can help you sleep, however the quality of your sleep is often compromised when you take them.
 Also, most sleep medications are either addictive and can be used only short term, or they become ineffective as you build up a tolerance to them.

 There are some simple sleep techniques outlined below and I can share with you self-hypnosis techniques and also having professional hypnosis session can be a much more effective, not to mention safer, alternative.